B-Mags/B-Mags/README.md

-- 👋 Hi, I’m Brooke Magalis, @B-Mags
+👋 Hi, I’m Brooke Magalis, @B-Mags <br>
-- 🎓 New York University: MFA || James Madison University: BA
-- ✍🏻 I’m a writer of both the creative and technical varieties
-- 📫 Email me at B.Magalis@outlook.com
+🎓 New York University: MFA || James Madison University: BA <br> ✍🏻 I’m a writer of both the creative and technical varieties <br> 📫 Email me at B.Magalis@outlook.com <br>

 **Feel free to browse my repositories to check out my previous documentation, or click below to see specific samples.**